Challenges and opportunities for AI to help deliver fusion energy: Opportunities

 \subsection{Uncertainty Quantification}

 An important area AI can contribute to is the guiding of scientific advancement through uncertainty quantification.
 Broadly speaking, much of science is an exercise in uncertainty reduction; the scientific process focuses on identifying the most pressing gaps in our knowledge, and then attempting to fill those gaps with relevant, observable experiments or simulations.
 AI represents an effective way to formalize this process.
 Using the variance of data close together in parameter space allows AI models to automatically determine aleatoric uncertainties (driven by noise).
-ML models such as GPs can also learn some of the epistemic uncertainties (driven by lack of knowledge) from sparse datasets \cite{williams1998prediction}.
+ML methods such as GPs can also learn some of the epistemic uncertainties (driven by lack of knowledge) from sparse datasets \cite{williams1998prediction}.
 This is done by learning how strongly correlated certain input regions are with the training data.
 Of course, there is also an epistemic uncertainty associated with possibly incorrect assumptions used in simulation tools.
-These `unknown unknowns' cannot be estimated by ML.
+These `unknown unknowns' cannot be estimated by such algorithms.
+Engagement with modelling expertise to advise upon the overall suitability of the simulation tool is necessary to contextualize the uncertainty estimate; in some cases where the models are known to be poor descriptors of data, it might be better to focus upon developing the foundational science itself.

 By quantifying uncertainties, AI can also aid in concrete recommendations to reduce uncertainties.
 This can occur both on the programmatic level, and with low-level decisions.
 On the programmatic level, quantified uncertainties in data such as material properties can help inform the design of new test facilities.
 AI methods have also been used to place sensors for observation uncertainty reduction \cite{capellari2016optimal}.
 On lower level decisions, AI models can recommend data to sample within a simulation or experimental campaign.
 Rather than random sampling, AI-recommendations can target new data around reducing the overall system uncertainty, making more efficient use of expensive codes or facilities; particularly those with many free variables \cite{noack2021gaussian}.